Kenny-Hui/HK_ATS/README.md

 ```

 ### [dsdtimer]
-Most train has an vigilance device.
+Most train has an vigilance device (DVS on MTR SP1900).
 After a certain period of inactivity, the alarm will sound.
 If the driver does not take action, the device will automatically apply brake.
 **resettimerkey** - Key to reset the Idle Timer (key0, key1 etc.)
 **dsdtimerlimit** - Time before exceeding the DSD time limit (in second)
 **dsdtimerbrake** - Second before applying brake after exceeding the DSD time limit (0 to disable brake action)